Below are answers to some of the most frequently asked questions regarding our membership scheme.

 - How can I cancel my membership?

-- How do I renew my membership?
+- How do I renew my subscription?

 - How can I update my account details?

 - What if I am already registered with another society?